JRWu/f20_cs858/readme.md

 # Acquire the pre-trained GoogleNews-vectors-negative300.bin.gz word2vec model
 bash scripts/acquire_w2v_model.sh

-# Compute the similarity metrics and output graphs
-# Will take a second to load due to the Word2Vec model being so large.
+# Launch the Flask interface ...
+Will take a second to load due to the Word2Vec model being so large.

+# Will be located at localhost:5000
 python -m flask run --host=0.0.0.0

+# After data has been collected in GenerateTables.py, generate the figures for rq1 and rq2
+python /f20_cs858/src/GenerateTables.py
 ```

 ### Slow Start (Dependencies)